calezzz/git_practice/README.md

 This change is made on the main branch.
 This change is from the main branch.
 This is a new feature.
+This is the second commit for the feature.